csenf/ember-cli-hoodie-addon/README.md

 # Ember-cli-hoodie-addon

-This README outlines the details of collaborating on this Ember addon.
+This Ember addon encapsulates a hoodie-store.

 ## Installation